AUSTRAC Executive Committee

 Kathryn Haigh - National Manager, Legal and Policy

 Kathryn joined AUSTRAC as General Counsel in September 2016.
-Kathryn is also responsible for AUSTRAC’s Rules, exemptions and enforcement functions.
+Kathryn is also responsible for AUSTRAC’s policy, rules, exemptions and enforcement functions.

-Kathryn has a background in law enforcement and regulation, having previously worked for the Commonwealth Director of Public Prosecutions, where she led a range of prosecutions targeting transnational and serious organised crime, working closely with a range of law enforcement and national security agencies.
+Kathryn has a background in law enforcement and regulation.
+She previously worked for the Commonwealth Director of Public Prosecutions, leading a range of prosecutions targeting transnational and serious organised crime.

 Kathryn has also worked for other government regulators, and has extensive experience working in private practice, acting on behalf of clients defending civil penalty proceedings and other regulatory matters.